ucb-bar/chipyard/docs/Advanced-Concepts/Debugging-RTL.rst

    make CONFIG=CustomConfig debug

-The ``run-binary-debug`` rule uses the prebuilt simulator to run a custom binary and generate a waveform.
+The ``run-binary-debug`` rule will also automatically build a simulator, run it on a custom binary, and generate a waveform.
 For example, to run a test on ``helloworld.riscv``, use

 .. code-block:: shell